Makar0w/Js-fect/README.md

 usage of it in the template of https://github.com/Makar0w/ChillingHttp

-too if you did not understand of it is working if need more help
+too , if you did not understand how it is working and if need further help

 with vanta.fog here the guide https://github.com/tengbao/vanta .